Understanding Opioid Drug Abuse

 - Reduced performance at work, home or school

 - Poor relationships with family, friends, and within social circles due to continued use

 - Engaging in risky behaviors that put oneself or others in danger

 - Developing tolerance, requiring greater usage to achieve the same effect

 - Experiencing withdrawal symptoms after reducing use (physical symptoms vary based on substance used)

-Identify signs of addiction first, then determine whether the addiction is to opioids in order to seek professional help from a qualified addiction specialist.
+Identify signs of addiction first, then determine whether the addiction is to opioids or another substance in order to seek professional help from a qualified addiction specialist.
 For example, verifying that a person you care about is addicted to opioids will help you understand the type of care to search for to get the best treatment program specific to the addiction that needs to be addressed.
 New Season Treatment Centers are specialized in the treatment and recovery of opioids (heroin or painkillers) as the primary addiction.
 If a patient is also addicted to other substances, New Season can help the patient find the appropriate continuum of care with specialists for other addictions as well as part of the full treatment program.